Open Insulin Project: History

 The Open Insulin Project was started in 2015 by Anthony Di Franco, himself a type 1 diabetic.
 He started the project in response to the unreasonably high prices of insulin in the US.
-The project has been housed in Counter Culture Labs, a community laboratory and maker space in the Bay Area.
+The project has been housed in Counter Culture Labs, a community laboratory and makerspace in the Bay Area.
 Other collaborators include ReaGent, BioCurious and BioFoundry.

 Goals

 The project aims to develop both the methodology and hardware to allow communities and individuals to produce medical-grade insulin for the treatment of diabetes.
 These methods will be low-cost in order to combat the high price of insulin in places like the US.
 There is also potential for small-scale distributed production that may allow for improved insulin access in places with poor availability infrastructure.
-Access to insulin remains so insufficient around the globe that "Half of all people who need insulin lack the financial or logistical means to obtain adequate supplies".
+Access to insulin remains so insufficient around the globe that "half of all people who need insulin lack the financial or logistical means to obtain adequate supplies".